 - Provide policy-relevant and evidence-based suggestions on how to tackle IWT

-Find the day schedule here.
+Day schedule here.

-Find information about our guest panellists here.
+More info on our guest panellists here.

-More information on the visual presentation here.
+More info on the visual presentation here.

-More information on the workshops here.
+More info on the workshops here.

-More information on the panel discussions here.
+More info on the panel discussions here.